cnem255/UnityPhysXFlow/Packages/com.nvidia.physxflow/INSTALLATION.md

 - Verify `package.json` exists in the path
 - Try removing `Library/` folder and reimporting

-### "Init failed with code -1" Error

-**Problem**: Flow runtime DLLs not found
+### DLLs Not Working in Build

+**Problem**: Built game shows "DLL not found" error

 **Solutions**:
-- Verify `nvflow.dll` and `nvflowext.dll` are in the correct location
-- Check file permissions (not blocked by Windows)
-- Try setting `flowDllPath` explicitly
-- Check Console for detailed error messages
+- Check Console during build for "Flow DLLs copied" message
+- Verify DLLs are in build output directory (next to .exe)
+- If missing, manually copy from `Packages/com.nvidia.physxflow/Plugins/x86_64/`

 ### Components Not Appearing